awsdocs/amazon-ecs-developer-guide/doc_source/create-blue-green.md

 The following tutorial shows how to create an Amazon ECS service containing a Fargate task that uses the blue/green deployment type with the AWS CLI\.

+**Note**
+Support for performing a blue/green deployment has been added for AWS CloudFormation\.
+For more information, see [Perform Amazon ECS blue/green deployments through CodeDeploy using AWS CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/blue-green.html) in the *AWS CloudFormation User Guide*\.

 ## Prerequisites<a name="create-blue-green-prereqs"></a>

 This tutorial assumes that you have completed the following prerequisites: